microsoft/ebpf-for-windows/docs/MultipleLoadNativeModule.md

 completed.
 Also, we need to ensure that driver unload happens inline.

 ### Option 2
-Another approach is to completely skip all the above synchronization logic in ebpfcore and ebpfapi.dll, and separate out service install / uninstall completely from the scope of the application.
+Another approach is to eliminate all of the above mentioned synchronization logic from ebpfcore and ebpfapi.dll, and separate out service install / uninstall completely from the scope of the application.
 Native modules will be installed by some installer that installs the native module on the system.
 Once that is done, programs can be loaded / unloaded multiple times, without the need of install / uninstall of service entries.

-Changes needed to implement this:
-1. Installer installs the service entry.
-We need to ensure the service name is unique.
-Two native modules with same name but in different locations should be installed as 2 different services.
-Installer also populates the client module ID registry key with a random GUID.
-2. The app that loads the program will pass the service name to ebpfapi (TBD: How does app know the service name for its service).
-We can still use the existing `bpf_object__open` API, and the API can take the service name instead of file name as input.
+A typical workflow in this option will be like the below:

+1. ebpfapi.dll provides two new APIs to install and uninstall service for a provided native module.
+These APIs take the file name with optional path as input.
+Internally, ebpfapi generates a unique service name for provided file with path.
+2. An installer installs the eBPF program on the machine by using the new eBPF service install APIs.
+3. Once the service has been installed, an app can load the native module by passing the file name (with absolute or relative path) to `bpf_object__open()`. ebpfapi.dll will use the logic as in step 1 above to internally regenerate the same service name.
+4. In the load step, ebpfapi.dll checks if the corresponding service is present.
+If it is present, it will proceed with the load of program, else it will fail the load call.
+5. In the case a program is shared between multiple apps / products, common installation will need to be managed by the solutions that are using the shared eBPF program and is outside the scope of eBPF framework.
+6. eBPF programs can be loaded multiple times from the same native module.
+7. The native module will remain loaded until the service is uninstalled.

 **Note**:
-1. One limitation with option 2 is that all existing applications that are using native eBPF programs need to now also have an explicit installer / un-installer for the native programs that are they are using.
-This installer can either be a separate entity (in the cases where the native eBPF program is a common program shared between multiple applications / products), or it can be integrated with the application that loads the program (in the cases where the native eBPF program is exclusively owned by that application / product).
+One limitation with this options (option 2) is that all existing applications that are using native eBPF programs need to now also have an explicit installer / un-installer for the native programs that are they are using.
+This installer can either be a separate entity (for example, in the cases where the native eBPF program is a common program shared between multiple applications / products), or it can be integrated with the application that loads the program (in the cases where the native eBPF program is exclusively owned by that application / product).

-2. Since this approach requires multiple components to generate the service name for the sys file, one option can be to export an API from ebpfapi.dll that takes file name as input and generates and returns a service name for that file.
+One way to mitigate this new mandatory requirement is to also support the current behavior where there is no need to explicitly create a service entry.
+With this approach, at the load step, when ebpfapi does not find any matching service entry, it can fall back to the current behavior where it will dynamically create a service entry.
+In this flow, since the service was dynamically created, the native module will also be automatically unloaded once all the programs have been unloaded.

 ## Native Module Changes
 This section captures the changes needed to support multiple instances of program in native module driver.